Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Introduction

-To address these challenges, tensor compiling techniques such as TVM\cite{chen2018tvm}, Ansor\cite{zheng2020ansor} and FlexTensor~\cite{flextensor} can be employed to automatically generate customized kernels without manual efforts.
-However, tensor compilers necessitate \emph{ahead-of-time} kernel generation for known hardware, due to the hours even days of kernel generation cost and the requirement of on-device kernel evaluation.
-This approach is more practical for limited target devices, such as those in cloud environments.
-Unfortunately, Web applications are intentionally designed to operate on a wide range of hardware and software environments, encompassing diverse CPUs, GPUs, and OS.
-Generating kernels ahead-of-time for each hardware is impractical.
-Therefore, achieving optimal in-browser inference performance for each client device without manual intervention remains an unresolved challenge.
+To address these challenges, kernel auto-generation techniques such as TVM\cite{chen2018tvm}, Ansor\cite{zheng2020ansor} and FlexTensor~\cite{flextensor} can be employed to automatically generate customized kernels without manual efforts.
+However, these techniques require \emph{ahead-of-time} kernel generation for known hardware.
+Given a tensor computation, these techniques search for the potential optimal implementation from many possible implementations (e.g., different loop order).
+For each selected implementation candidate, they generate and compile the kernel code to evaluate on the target devices.
+This \textit{select-generate-evaluate} process will be repeated until the specified end condition is met.
+To approach the optimal, this searching process can take hours even days to run, and also requires on-device kernel evaluation.
+This process is suitable for cloud with known and finite hardware.
+Unfortunately, Web applications are intentionally designed to function on diverse edge devices.
+Considering the huge number of different devices, generating kernels \emph{ahead-of-time} for each device is impractical.
+Consequently, achieving optimal in-browser inference performance for each edge device remains an unresolved challenge.

 To tackle it, we rethink the specialties of Web.
-Compared to native inference systems, in-browser inference offers the distinct advantage of \emph{online kernel updating}.
+Compared to native precompiled inference systems, in-browser inference offers the distinct advantage of \emph{online kernel updating}.
 Furthermore, in-browser inference typically runs repeatedly over an duration, such as for video and document processing.
-This distinctive feature provides the opportunity and time budget for just-in-time (JIT) kernel customization after encountering the actual device.
+This distinctive feature provides the opportunity and time budget for just-in-time (JIT) kernel customization after encountering the actual edge device.

-Based on this insight, we present \sysname, the first in-browser DNN inference system with the unique ability to automatically generate and continuously improve customized kernels during inference for target devices, leading to a gradual speedup towards optimal performance.
+Based on this insight, we present \sysname, the first in-browser DNN inference system with the unique ability to JIT auto-generate and continuously improve optimized kernels during inference for target edge devices, leading to a gradual speedup towards optimal performance.
 Both CPU and GPU are supported through generating kernels in the state-of-the-art (SOTA) Web programming interfaces respectively, \ie Wasm for CPU and WebGPU for GPU.